A Class of Degenerate Mean Field Games, Associated FBSDEs and Master Equations: Acknowledgement

 \section{Acknowledgement}

-Alain Bensoussan is supported by the National Science Foundation under grant NSF-DMS-2204795, and a grant from the SAR Hong Kong RGC GRF 14301321.
+Alain Bensoussan is supported by the National Science Foundation under grant NSF-DMS-2204795.
 Ziyu Huang acknowledges the financial supports as a postdoctoral fellow from Department of Statistics of The Chinese University of Hong Kong.
 Shanjian Tang is supported by the National Natural Science Foundation of China under grant nos.
 12031009 and 11631004.
 Phillip Yam acknowledges the financial supports from HKGRF-14301321 with the project title ``General Theory for Infinite Dimensional Stochastic Control: Mean Field and Some Classical Problems'', and HKGRF-14300123 with the project title ``Well-posedness of Some Poisson-driven Mean Field Learning Models and their Applications''.

 \appendixpage \addappheadtotoc